ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials2023/01_install_from_docker.md

 # -OR-
 jupyter-lab --ip=0.0.0.0 --allow-root --port=8888 &
 ```
-As a result, this will output a message with similar URLs to this:
+This will output a message with similar URLs to this:

 ![Jupyter Notebook Token](../../docs/source/_static/img/01_install_from_docker_files/jupyter_token.png)